 Scientists don’t yet know the exact nature of the relationship between the two but researchers are working tirelessly to find answers to that question.

-For the game itself, concussions in baseball gained front page news when a series of Major pitchers were struck on the head by line drives off of the bat of the hitter.
+For the game itself, concussions in baseball gained front page news when a series of Major league pitchers were struck on the head by line drives off of the bat of the hitter.
 Similarly hitters have also suffered the same injury by a baseball thrown by the pitcher.
 In both cases the ball can be traveling at speeds in excess of 100 mph.

 I wanted to understand the affects of concussions in baseball and I was sharply focused on the youngsters playing the game.
 I asked myself, is this sport safe or are we putting our kids at risk?